fermoya/cocoapods-catalyst-support/README.md

 This script are meant to solve this issue so that your project compiles as usual before supporting _macCatalyst_.

 ## What does this script NOT DO?
 It doesn't "magically" fix the pod.
-If the pod isn't compiled for _x86_64_, then there's nothing that will make it compile for this architecture but the pod's author supporting _macCatalyst_.
+If the pod isn't compiled for sdk MacOS, then there's nothing that will make it compile for this architecture but the pod's author supporting _macCatalyst_.

 ## What does this script DO?
 It configures your pods project so that these "unsupported pods" are not linked or compiled when building for _macOS_.
 You'll still need to use the precompiler and remove features from your _macCatalyst_ App: